How to Trade Volatile Markets – A Look at John Carter’s $1.36M SPX Trade

 In this post:

-Anything can happen when trading a volatile market.
+Anything can happen when trading in a volatile market.
 Most traders don’t have an edge, and they don’t know how to limit risk so they get burned in these conditions.
 However, seasoned traders only trade when they have an edge.
 With the right tools and strategy, volatile conditions can create opportunities for extraordinary gains.

 January 2022 has been marked by wildly shifting markets.
-Monday, January 24th was exceptionally volatile: the S&P plunged over 170 points in the morning, but rallied with even greater ferocity to finish higher for the day.
-With such huge price swings, there was definitely opportunity if you could identify a setup with an edge.
+Monday, January 24th was exceptionally volatile: the S&P plunged over 170 points in the morning but rallied with even greater ferocity to finish higher for the day.
+With such huge price swings, there was definitely an opportunity if you could identify a setup with an edge.
 Simpler Trading’s Founder John Carter seized that opportunity and walked away with a $1.36M SPX trade.

 Let’s break down John’s trade and see what it can teach us about trading high volatility.